 A dramatic drive down the river valley where Pipestone Creek meets the Wapiti River lies the hidden valley of Pipestone Creek Campground.
 Located along the Wapiti River, near one of the richest areas for dinosaur fossils in western Canada, and the largest site in the world for Pachyrhinosaurus fossils.

 Thanks to this ultra-rich fossil bone-bed, Wembley is proud to be the home of the Philip J. Currie Dinosaur Museum.

 The park is located just 16 kilometres south of Wembley.
 Head west on Hwy #43, then south through the Town of Wembley, and follow signs to the park.

-- Day use area with playground, outdoor restrooms, firepits, free firewood, trails, picnic tables, and small dinosaur museum complete with fossils
+- Day use area with playground, outdoor restrooms, fire pits, free firewood, trails, picnic tables, and a small dinosaur museum complete with fossils

-- Dinosaur themed playground, horseshoe pits, frisbee golf course, walking trails to dinosaur bonebed
+- Dinosaur themed playground, walking trails to dinosaur bone bed

-- Group camping with shelter and wood stove, power for 10 units.
+- Group camping with shelter and wood stove, power for ten units.